rymcmahon/rails-full-text-search-form-ajax/README.md

 ### Filter the Search Params in the Controller

-In the controller, let's create a conditional that displays the search results when the search form is submitted or all of the blogposts when a visitor navigates to the page.
+In the controller, let’s create a conditional that displays the search results when the search form is submitted or it displays all of the blogposts in all other circumstances.

 ```ruby
 class PostsController < ApplicationController